 Credit: @mtntrailsxc on Instagram

-From February 18-19, it’s Free Fishing Days across New York State!
+From February 15-16, it’s Free Fishing Days across New York State, making it a great time to check out Sullivan County’s popular ice fishing spots!
 No fishing license is required on select Free Fishing Days, however, all other freshwater fishing regulations still apply.
-For popular ice fishing waters in Sullivan County and park regulations, see here.

 Fun and Games in the Carousel Capital of the World (Central New York)

 Come one, come all, to Binghamton, the Carousel Capital of the World!
 Beyond its collection of antique merry-go-rounds that transport you back to yesteryear, this charming city nestled among rolling hills in the southern tier of New York State offers family fun around every corner throughout the year.
-This Presidents Day Weekend, The Discovery Center of the Southern Tier (pictured) will be decked out in red, white, and blue for the Monday holiday.
-Play, explore and imagine with crafts and activities, and learn about former Presidents.
+On February 17 from 11am-1pm, The Discovery Center of the Southern Tier (pictured) will celebrate Presidents' Day with a fun-filled day dedicated to presidential pets!
+Learn about the furry, feathered, and sometimes even exotic companions that have lived in the White House throughout history.
+Enjoy interactive activities, pet-themed crafts, and exciting surprises for the whole family.
 Head to the nation’s fifth-oldest zoo at Ross Park, a 90-acre zoo with more than 100 exotic animals on display.
+Throughout the holiday weekend, there is buy-one get-one admission.
 Enjoy vintage video games ranging from 1974 to today at Robot City Games, the state’s largest arcade!

 The postcard-perfect village of Mayville is a welcome retreat, with views of the northern end of Chautauqua Lake on one side, and rolling countryside on the other.
-Every year in February, the village hosts its annual Presidents Day Weekend Winter Festival in Lakeside Park, featuring an ice castle constructed with ice blocks from Chautauqua Lake, scheduled activities for kids and families, food trucks, a beer and wine tent, and other local craft vendors, and live music on Saturday evening from 5-8 pm.
+Every year in February, the village hosts its annual Presidents Day Weekend Winter Festival in Lakeside Park, featuring an ice castle constructed with ice blocks from Chautauqua Lake, scheduled activities for kids and families, food trucks, a beer and wine tent, local craft vendors, horse-drawn carriage rides, a DJ, fireworks, and more.

 Credit: @corningmuseumshops on Instagram

-The Corning Museum of Glass is keeping kids and families entertained all winter break-long from February 18-26 with a jam-packed schedule of family-friendly activities.
-On February 20, the museum is hosting Marvelous Marble Day – a gallery-wide scavenger hunt for marbles.
-Other activities include You Design It; We Make It, where you can submit a unique design for selection to be created live in the glassmakers' studio at the museum, a Make Your Own Glass (or snowperson) workshop, and much more.
+The Corning Museum of Glass is keeping kids and families entertained all winter break-long from February 15-22 with a jam-packed schedule of family-friendly activities.
+On February 16, the museum is hosting Marvelous Marble Day – a gallery-wide scavenger hunt for marbles.
+Other activities include viewing the Glass Snow Family, a Make Your Own Glass (or snowperson) workshop, and much more.
 Check out the full schedule of activities here.
+If you're looking for recreation in the form of scenic skating, the Nasser Civic Center Ice Rink in Corning is covered by a large roof, so you can see the trees, and farther back, mountains, while you skate.

 Explore Presidential History in Buffalo (Greater Niagara)